 Maryland Gov. Larry Hogan, a fellow Republican, also called for Trump to step aside.

 "There is no question in my mind that [Trump] was -- he was responsible for inciting this, this riotous mob.
-This was an insurrection," Hogan told CNN.
+This was an insurrection," Hogan said.
 "You know, they stormed the Capitol, and threatened to kill the vice president and put the lives of people in danger.
 And he had a huge part, a huge role to play in that."